charbelsako/client-panel-revamp/README.md

 - Clients can ask for projects and bills are per project, thus making it easier to show bill info (domain name cost, server cost, etc...)
 - Admin panel for the website owner (me) that can deactivate/delete/ban accounts for good
 - Bill Items can be edited.
+- Ability to Pay a partial amount for a project, Once payments add up to bill total the referenced bill will be set to Paid

+### Could be useful

+- Transactional operations on DB
+- Pagination
+- ID validation plugin